-For someone who is in the unfortunate situation of dealing with a criminal charge in the state of Pennsylvania, the confusion and anxiety about if you are going through the process in the correct manner will surely make the entire state of affairs even more difficult.
+For someone in the unfortunate position of dealing with a criminal charge in Pennsylvania, the confusion and anxiety about going through the process and doing things correctly can make the entire situation much more difficult.
 Like many things in life, once you understand the basic process of whatever you are focusing on, everything from that point forward will be a little easier to handle.

-Being well versed in the criminal process will allow you to focus on moving on with your life rather than worrying you are not doing what you need to do.
+Additionally, by being well versed in how your case will move through the criminal system will allow you to focus on moving on with your life rather than worrying you are not doing what you need to do.
 Although understanding the process is paramount in fighting an alleged charge, it is just as important to retain legal counsel that can competently handle your case.

 If the police decline to file a complaint, a private person is permitted to file a private complaint.
 In this situation, an Assistant District Attorney must first approve the private complaint before it can proceed.
 Once approved, the process will be the same as if the complaint had been filed by a police officer.

 If a warrant of arrest is issued, or if the process was initiated by a warrantless arrest, the defendant must appear before the district justice for a preliminary arraignment.
 At this time the defendant will be provided with a copy of the complaint and advised of his or her rights.
 In addition to this, a preliminary hearing will also be scheduled, which according to Pennsylvania law, needs to be scheduled “not less than three days but not more than ten days.”
 Hence, this means that the preliminary hearing will be scheduled 3 to 10 days from the time of arraignment.